-Fight Crime: Invest in Kids is an anti-crime organization of over 5,000 police chiefs, sheriffs, prosecutors, and violence survivors.
+Fight Crime: Invest in Kids is an anti-crime organization of more than 5,000 police chiefs, sheriffs, prosecutors, and violence survivors.
 We take a hard look at the research about what prevents kids from becoming criminals and put that information in the hands of policymakers and the general public.
 Through the Fight Crime: Invest in Kids Police Training Institute, the organization will also provide training for police academy recruits and in-service officers designed to help improve relationships and interactions between youth and law enforcement officers.